 The result of asking those questions might say something like …

 We are a professional staffing company that has continuously worked at developing our best practices over the last 15 years.
-This commitment to excellence means that we have been recognised with the 50 best Managed Companies award every year since 1999, but more importantly we have been able to attract a "who's who" client base that recognise our ability to deliver for them.
+This commitment to excellence means that we have been recognized with the 50 best Managed Companies award every year since 1999, but more importantly we have been able to attract a “who’s who” client base that recognize our ability to deliver for them.

 Equally important has been our relationship with professionals across the country in IT, Finance & Accounting, and Executive/Management Consulting.
 Over 15 years we have developed a database of contacts second to none, meaning that we are exceptionally well positioned to meet our client’s needs.
 In supplying multiple disciplines our clients benefit by having one consistent supplier, with one contract vehicle instead of dealing with a separate company for each type of resource (IT, F&A and Executive/Management consulting).

 When you put all this together we provide a unique solution for clients.
 Our client base is exceptionally strong which attracts the best consultants, AND our consultant base is exceptionally strong which means the best clients want to work with us.
 Our national reach provides the additional benefit that we can find rare talent even if they are not available locally!
 This capability is the result of 15 years of dedication to becoming Canada’s #1 professional staffing company.

 I don’t claim to be a professional writer, or a trainer and I wrote this “on the fly” … but even so, if I am a client looking at evaluating companies the latter description tells me why I might want to work with this company.
 The first description just states the facts … and hopes the client reads between the lines.

 So …Tell your client what the value is to them.
 Don’t expect them to read your mind!

 Don’t sell life insurance.
 Sell what life insurance can do…Ben Feldman

 Don’t sell your product or service.
 Sell its value to the client…Kevin Dee